Coming to the net is obviously important in doubles, but when I watch USTA matches at the 3.0 to 4.5 level, I see a lot of people who look unsure.

 If my partner hit a good volley, then the opponent is in an uncomfortable position and likely to hit a short ball or float one back.
 At this point, it’s best to be on top of the net to end the point.

 When you hit it low to their backhand volley, they’ll pop the ball up more often than not.
 That’s why you should be aiming here when the opponents are at the net.
-It’s actually a better play than a lob, and it’s a great time to poach.
+It’s often a better play than a lob, and it’s a great time to poach.

 Don’t forget step two though.

-Once you know you hit that forehand hard and low at their feet, move in behind it.
+Once you know you hit that forehand hard and low at their feet, come forward behind it.

 When you’re thinking about your doubles strategy on, or off the court, you should be thinking of as many ways as possible to get to the net.